apache/drill/_docs/sql-reference/sql-commands/021-create-schema.md

 Note that the “name” column, which was not included in the schema was ignored and not returned in the result set.

 ## Including Additional Columns in the Schema
+The ability to include additional columns in the schema enables schema evolution, which is useful when some columns appear only in newer (or older) files.

 When you create a schema, you can include columns that do not exist in the table and these columns will be projected.
 This feature ensures that queries return the correct results whether the files have a specific column or not.
 Note that schema mode does not affect the behavior of this feature.

 For example, the “comment” column is not in the text_table, but added when creating the schema: